 Frequency Festival is proud to be a highlight in Lincoln’s cultural calendar.
 Since 2011, it has been bringing the city to life in creative ways.

 For our 10th anniversary year, we’re pleased to welcome you back with an exciting programme.
-There is something for everyone to enjoy, from 3D audio to soft robots!
-This year’s festival is slightly different.
-We are making safety a priority, with events mainly taking place outdoors and online.
+There’s something for everyone to enjoy, from 3D audio to soft robots!
+We are making safety a priority, with events mainly taking place outdoors and online so you can experience the festival in a way that you’re comfortable with.

-Check out our 2021 Programme and look out for more announcements in the run up to the Festival.
+Check out our 2021 Programme and look out for more announcements on social media #Freq21.

 The theme for this year’s Frequency is Connection – to place, people, environment, self.
 Alongside these ideas we’re thinking about how we can welcome you back to the city safely, and how we can explore connection through our online and public spaces, and through new and exciting experiences.